eng470-s23/EvaPriceDemo/project-log.md

 ## research question

-How has influencer culture heightened attendance at the Coachella Valley Music and Arts Festival and changed the emotional experience for each individual in the last 10 years?
+How have digital marketing strategies changed the Coachella Music Festival experience in the last five years?

 ## annotated bibliography